Odds

 In probability theory, odds provide a measure of the probability of a particular outcome.
 Odds are commonly used in gambling and statistics.
 For example for an event that is 40% probable, one could say that the odds are "2 in 5", "2 to 3 in favor", "2 to 3 on", or "3 to 2 against".

-In gambling, odds are often given as the ratio of the possible net profit to the possible net loss.
+In gambling, odds are often given as the ratio of the possible net profit to the possible net loss, and sometimes this is called fractional odds.
 However in many situations, the possible loss ("stake" or "wager") is paid up front and, if the gambler wins, the net win plus the stake is returned.
-So wagering 2 at "3 to 2", pays out 3 + 2 = 5, which is called "5 for 2".
+So wagering 2 at "3 to 2", pays out 3 + 2 = 5, which is called "5 for 2", and sometimes this is called decimal odds.
 When Moneyline odds are quoted as a positive number +X, it means that a wager pays X to 100.
 When Moneyline odds are quoted as a negative number −X, it means that a wager pays 100 to X.

 Odds have a simple relationship with probability.
 When probability is expressed as a number between 0 and 1, the relationships between probability p and odds are as follows.
 Multiplying these probabilities by 100% gives the percentage.